Arnold Schwarzenegger: ‘Celebrity Apprentice’ Host Criticizes President Trump’s Executive Order On Immigration [Video]

 During the 2017 Screen Actors Guild Awards, Ashton Kutcher and Julia Louis-Dreyfus were among those who spoke out against the immigration ban.
 Senate Minority Leader Chuck Schumer called the executive order “mean-spirited,” and also announced that he will be calling for a vote to repeal it on The Today Show.

 In a statement issued by his spokesperson, Former President Barack Obama expressed his support for the recent protests that have been taking place, as CNN describes.
-Republican Senators John McCain and Lindsay Graham also issued a joint statement, expressing their fear that the immigration ban could do more harm than good.
+Republican Senators John McCain and Lindsey Graham also issued a joint statement, expressing their fear that the immigration ban could do more harm than good.

 Arnold Schwarzenegger: Donald Trump Immigration Order Is “Crazy” (VIDEO) https://t.co/ndVLBDUYBL pic.twitter.com/GnDbXNjal3